Nancy Floyd

 Nancy Floyd, born in Monticello, Minnesota in 1956, is an American photographer.
 Her photographic subjects mainly concern women and the female body during youth, pregnancy, and while aging.
 Her project She's Got a Gun comprises portraits of women and their firearms, which is linked to her Texas childhood.
 Floyd's work has been shown in 18 solo exhibitions and is held in the collections of the Museum of Contemporary Photography and the High Museum of Art.
 Floyd is a professor emeritus of photography at the Ernest G. Welch School of Art and Design at Georgia State University.

 Education

 Floyd received her BFA from the University of Texas at Austin (1982).
-She then went on to receive her Master's degree from Columbia College Chicago (1985) and later her Master of Fine Arts, MFA (1987), from the California Institute of the Arts.
+She then went on to receive her kaster's degree from Columbia College Chicago (1985) and later her Master of Fine Arts, MFA (1987), from the California Institute of the Arts.

 Photography

 Weathering Time

 Beginning in 1982, Floyd began photographing herself daily, taking more than 2,500 photos of herself.
 These photographs focus on the female body, the passing of time, and the loss of family members.
 Cultural and technological changes are also noted through her self-portraits through accompanying fashion and settings.
 The work is a reflection of Floyd's personal experiences with aging and mortality by documenting herself in her personal environment to record her own transformations over time.
 Floyd sought not only to document the passing of time but also to produce work that expressed information about her own generational context.
 This specific series of work was exhibited in many different galleries and Floyd received multiple awards and scholarships for this series including the ICP / GOST First Photo Book Award.